“Hey Slickster, why are you sweating?” My buddy Curt was waiting outside in the courthouse parking lot for me.

 “It is, Your Honor.”

-“How about in these pictures: are the bags of garbage and the circled check yours, Mr. Slickster?”
+“How about in these pictures?
+Are these brown bags of garbage and the circled check yours?”

 “I can only say yes about the check on the ground, but not for the bags.
 They all look alike, don’t you think?”
-I exclaimed.
-“Besides, why would I want to tote my trash almost a mile from my house to Tommy’s lot, when I have regularly scheduled garbage pickup at my front curb?”
+I said.
+“Besides, why would I want to tote my trash more than a mile from my house to Tommy’s lot, when I have regularly scheduled garbage pickup at my front curb?”

 “Good question, but not all garbage bags look the same.
-Some are white.”
+Some are white. some tan.
 What color bags do you use?”
-His Honor said.

-“Both colors, depending what might be on sale at the market,” I replied.
+“All colors, depending what might be on sale at the market.”

 “I brought our monthly statement from Sal’s Refuse Company, the ones who take our garbage.”
 The bailiff took the bill, showed Mr. Shyster and handed the document to the judge.

 “Objection, Your Honor,” the prosecutor bellowed.
 “What if the defendant forgot to put out the trash on garbage day and decided to get rid of it where his check was found?”
-Both the judge and most noticeably Mr. Shyster raised their eyebrows in unison, waiting for my reply.
+Both the judge and Mr. Shyster raised their outrageous eyebrows in unison, waiting for my reply.

-“If that happens, I’ll take the bags to the landfill on Smithborough Road, closer to my house than Tommy’s General Store is.
+“If that happens, I take the bags to the landfill on Smithborough Road, closer to my house than Tommy’s General Store is.
 It doesn’t cost me anything.”

 “That still doesn’t explain how his check ended up on the ground, Your Honor.”
-Shyster declared.
+Shyster said.
 “Can you explicate any further, Mr. Slickster?”

-“As I said earlier, I’m an innocent victim of circumstance; but make that circumstantial evidence,” I said.
+“As I said earlier, I’m an innocent victim of circumstance; but make that check on the ground, circumstantial evidence,” I said.
 “Did anyone actually see me put those garbage bags in the dumpster?”

-“We have no record of such,” the prosecutor acknowledged; “but the check is clearly yours.”
+“We have no record of such,” the prosecutor said, “but the check is clearly yours.”

 “Did anyone actually see me placing my check there on the ground, which, for the record, is shown as being separated from all the other rubbish?”

-“No record of that either,” the prosecuting attorney admitted.
+“No record of that either,” the prosecuting attorney said.

-“Well then, Your Honor, how can I be held responsible for something no one saw me doing; something I have no reason to do, with a piece of circumstantial evidence lying on the ground?”
-I proposed.
-“An animal could have found my check, which may have blown out of the garbage truck on the way to the dump,” I explicated further.
-“A rodent might have found it, taking my check for its nest, but got sidetracked by all the fallen garbage at Tommy’s and left it there.”
+“Well then, Your Honor, how can I be held responsible for something no one saw me doing, something I have no reason to do, with a piece of circumstantial evidence lying on the ground?”
+I said and explicated further: